 Outlined below are TRANSFORM Alliance Members’ consensus positions in response the European Commission’s legislative proposals on the Pharmaceutical Package.
 These positions aim to drive positive change across the full lifecycle of ATMPs, hence they are listed according to their place in the lifecycle of a therapy, from research through to patient access, and must be viewed holistically.

-The content on this page reflects the TRANSFORM Alliance’s consensus positions on the Pharmaceutical Package as of 1 June 2023.
-As discussions on the proposed legislation progress, TRANSFORM’s positions may evolve over time.
-This page will be updated accordingly.
+This position paper was originally published on 1 June 2023, and was updated in October 2023 with a new position on unmet medical need.
+As discussions on the proposed legislation continue to progress, TRANSFORM’s positions may evolve over time.
+This document will be updated accordingly.

 Encompassing the General Pharmaceutical Legislation, and the OMP and Paediatric Regulations, published by the European Commission on 26 April 2023

 Horgan D, Metspalu A, Ouillade MC, Athanasiou D, Pasi J, Adjali O, Harrison P, Hermans C, Codacci-Pisanelli G, Koeva J, Szucs T, Cursaru V, Belina I, Bernini C, Zhuang S, McMahon S, Toncheva D, Thum T. Propelling Healthcare with Advanced Therapy Medicinal Products: A Policy Discussion.
 Biomed Hub.
 2020 Dec 3;5(3):130-152. doi: 10.1159/000511678.
 PMID: 33987187; PMCID: PMC8101061.